-Robert Rol Richard Raymond B. Ramos, 50, Filipino, First Senior Vice President, is the Trust Officer and Head of Trust and Investments Group.
-He has twenty eight (28) years of professional experience gained from the banking industry.
-Prior to joining RCBC, he was connected with East West Banking Corporation as Chief Trust Officer and Chief Investment Officer/Senior Vice President for Trust and Asset Management Group.
-His employment background includes previous employment with the following local banks: Union Bank where he handled various roles such as Trust Officer and Chief Investment Officer, Business Development Head and Portfolio Manager; BDO Private Bank, Inc. (formerly Banco Santander Philippines, Inc.) where he worked as Senior Manager/Relationship Manager; Bank of the Philippine Islands where he handled roles such as Branch Manager/Branch Service Officer/Treasury Staff/Trust Staff.
+Robert Rol Richard Raymond B. Ramos, 50, Filipino, First Senior Vice President, is currently seconded to RCBC Trust Corporation as President effective January 1, 2024.
+He was previously the Trust Officer and Head of Trust and Investments Group in the Bank prior to the spin-off of the group to a stand-alone trust corporation.
+He has 28 years of professional experience gained from the banking industry.
+Prior to joining RCBC, he was connected with East West Banking Corporation as Chief Trust Officer and Chief Investment Officer /Senior Vice President for Trust and Asset Management Group.
+His employment background includes previous employment with the following local banks: at Union Bank where he handled various roles such as Trust Officer and Chief Investment Officer, Business Development Head and Portfolio Manager; at BDO Private Bank, Inc. (formerly Banco Santander Philippines, Inc.) where he worked as Senior Manager/Relationship Manager; at Bank of the Philippine Islands where he handled roles such as Branch Manager/Branch Service Officer/Treasury Staff/Trust Staff.
 He rendered services with the United States Agency for International Development Project as Project Development Officer from January 1996 to May 1997 and with the World Health Organization Strategy Development Project as Technical Writer from March 1995 to December 1995.
 Mr. Ramos completed his undergraduate degree of Bachelor of Science in Management Engineering from the Ateneo de Manila in 1995.
 He finished his masteral degrees at the Asian Institute of Management (Business Management) in 1999 and the University of Asia and the Pacific (Business Economics) in 2012.
 He completed his doctoral degree in Business and Economics from De La Salle University in 2016.

-He is a Chartered Financial Analyst (CFA), a Chartered Alternative Investment Analyst (CAIA), a Certificant for the Certificate in Investment Performance Measurement (CIPM), Certified Securities Representative, a Registered Financial Consultant, a Certified Treasury Professional and he completed a one-year Balance Sheet Management course on Trust Operations with distinction.
+He is a Chartered Financial Analyst (CFA), a Chartered Alternative Investment Analyst (CAIA), a Certificant for the Certificate in Investment Performance Measurement (CIPM), Certified Securities Representative, a Registered Financial Consultant, and a Certified Treasury Professional and he completed a oneyear Balance Sheet Management course on Trust Operations with distinction.

 Joseph Colin B. Rodriguez, 57, Filipino, First Senior Vice President, is the President and CEO of RCBC Forex Brokers Corporation.
-He has thirty four (34) years of banking experience.
-Upon merger of RCBC with RCBC Savings Bank (RSB) in 2019, he was also assigned at Treasury Group as Head of Subsidiaries Treasury Risk Positions Segment.
-Prior to this appointment, he served as Treasurer of RSB effective September 2016.
-Before assuming this post, he was the President and Chief Executive Officer of RCBC Forex Brokers Corporation from April 2015 to August 2016 and Senior Vice President and Treasurer of RCBC Savings Bank from August 2011 to March 2015.
-He also assumed various positions in RCBC as Head of the FX Risk Division and Head of Institutional Relationship Management Division.
+He has 34 years of banking experience.
+Upon merger, he was also assigned at Treasury Group as Head of Subsidiaries Treasury Risk Positions Segment.
+Prior to this appointment, he served as Treasurer of RCBC Savings Bank effective September 2016 and before assuming this post, he was the President and Chief Executive Officer of RCBC Forex Brokers Corporation from April 2015 to August 2016 and Senior Vice President and Treasurer of RCBC Savings Bank from August 2011 to March 2015.
+He also assumed various positions in Rizal Commercial Banking Corporation as Head of the FX Risk Division and Head of Institutional Relationship Management Division.
 Before joining RCBC, he spent over two decades at the Treasury division of several foreign /local banks.
 He was Vice President and Head of the Foreign Exchange and Swap Desk at ING Bank Manila.
-He was a Dealer at the Manila office of Banque Indosuez and Assistant Dealer at the Riyadh office of Banque Al Hollandi (ABN AMRO Bank).
+He was also a Dealer at the Manila office of Banque Indosuez and Assistant Dealer at the Riyadh office of Banque Al Hollandi (ABN AMRO Bank).
 He also headed the FX and Swaps division of Bank of the Philippine Islands.
 He graduated from De La Salle University with a double degree in Liberal Arts & Commerce, Major in Marketing and in Political Science.